 Most sports or types of exercise can be divided into two categories: aerobic and anaerobic.
 Aerobic exercise is any activity that can be maintained continuously for a long duration, such as marathon running and/or skipping rope.
 Anaerobic exercise looks like things such as sprinting or weightlifting.
 During anaerobic exercise, glycogen is used as fuel, and the exercise is intense enough to trigger lactic acid fermentation.

-BJJ is one of the rare sports that requires both the aerobic and anaerobic energy systems.
+BJJ is one of the rare sports that require both the aerobic and anaerobic energy systems.
 Knowing or practicing only one aspect of the sport is going to result in poor performance.
 For example, an MMA fighter who does not train grappling is not going to make it far.
 The same holds true in training cardio for BJJ.
 An athlete with good anaerobic capabilities is going to find himself struggling without the proper aerobic conditioning, and vice versa.

 1. Aerobic Energy System Training

 Aerobic exercise is a low-intensity activity done for long periods of time.
 During this time, the body taps into the aerobic energy-generating process.
 Aerobic activities are normally done at 60-65% of the grappler’s maximum heart rate.
-In order to meet the energy requirements, the body relies on oxygen using the aerobic metabolism.
+In order to meet the energy requirements, the body relies on oxygen using aerobic metabolism.
 The most common examples of aerobic activity are long-distance running and cycling.

 In terms of cardio for BJJ, the time period of a match can vary from five to ten minutes, and even more.
 It is impossible for someone to sprint for five minutes.
 During a grappling match, there are periods of time when it feels like a sprint.
 However, these periods are short and then the pace usually slows down.
 When the pace is slower you are back on aerobic territory.
 If you do not have the ability to last long in aerobic conditions you are going to suffer because of it.
 So, all that long distance running you’re doing does have an effect, but it is not enough on its own.